nitkliveproj/StudentCouncil/README.md

 Now install all the required softwares listed below by issuing the same command pip install required software

 Django                2.0.6

 django-ckeditor       5.6.1

 django-js-asset       1.1.0

 Pillow                5.2.0

 pip                   10.0.1

 pytz                  2018.5

 setuptools            39.2.0

 virtualenv            16.0.0

 virtualenvwrapper-win 1.2.5

 wheel                 0.31.1

-please see that you install correct version of the software only otherwise the wesbite wont work.
+Please see that you install correct version of the software only otherwise the wesbite wont work.

 After all required softwares are installed, unzip the archive containing student council website.
 After unzipping go to StudentCouncil folder and issue command python manage.py runserver